I knew I was in trouble as soon as I finished reading Eka Kurniawan’s “Beauty is a Wound”.

-Trained writers, writers who have creative degree certificates particularly turn me off.
-It is a chip on my shoulder that I carry.
-Trained writers writing about pain and suffering ring hollow no matter how hard they’ve been taught to emote.
+Trained writers like those who have a creative degree, particularly turn me off.
+It is a chip I carry on my shoulder.
+Trained writers writing about pain and suffering ring hollow no matter how well they’ve been taught to emote.

-It is a harsh stance to take.
-That the process of storytelling should not be diluted with formal education on the craft, or that some stories are intrinsically more authentic than others.
+This is a harsh stance to take, that the process of storytelling should not be diluted with formal education on the craft, or that some stories are intrinsically more authentic than others.
 But that is a personal foible that I hold onto.
-I cannot help imagine self-appointed narrators of stories, choosing to train themselves to tell stories, when they should be living lives, letting stories happen to them, which if they survive then they can try and record it for posterity.
+I cannot help imagine them as self-appointed narrators of stories who choose the more luxurious option of training themselves to tell stories instead of living lives and letting stories happen to them, which if they survive, they can try and record it for posterity.

 I do not know how much I am justified in doing that.

-Given that they all have taken time out to write something, every author, every single author, has that fault.
-It is the opportunity cost of what the author had to give up, or had to go through, to come up with the tale that interests me.
+Given that they all have taken time out to write something, every author, every single author, has this fault.
+However, it is the opportunity cost of what the author had to give up, or had to go through, to come up with the tale that interests me.

 Maybe I have lost the art of reading casually.
 Maybe I have complicated what should be a simple past time.

-I personally find it much more satisfying tying all these aspects together when I read.
+I personally find it much more satisfying tying all these aspects together when choosing a read.